DenverConnectedVehicle/ConnectedPedestrian/PedDetection.md

         1. SAE J2945/1_201603 On-Board System Requirements for V2V Safety Communications
         1. SAE J2945/9 - Vulnerable Road User Safety Message Minimum Performance Requirements
         1. Use of 1609.2 security credentials issued by Security Credential Management System (SCMS) providers
-        1. Device must be certified by [OmniAir](https://omniair.org/certified-products/)  or demonstrate compliance to the interoperability test specifications by the Certification Operating Council [on github](https://github.com/certificationoperatingcouncil/COC_TestSpecs)
+        1. Device must be certified by [OmniAir](https://omniair.org/certified-products/)  or be in the process of receiving certification.
         1. USDOT RSU 4.1 Revision to Dedicated Short-Range Communication Roadside Equipment Specification - [link](https://rosap.ntl.bts.gov/view/dot/3621/dot_3621_DS1.pdf)
     1. Open Standards:
        1. Open Network Video Interface Forum (ONVIF) conformance, as applicable for pedestrian detection systems that utilize video.
 Pedestrian detection system manufacturer to describe which profile(s) it conforms to.
        1. Open Source Software (OSS) conformance that allows inspection, modification, and enhancement of source code in accordance with the corresponding OSS license.
 Pedestrian detection system manufacturer shall describe how it conforms to OSS or if it utilizes a proprietary software.
 If a proprietary software is utilized, please describe the terms of the license and the corresponding cost structure, if any.
        1. Application Programming Interface (API) support; pedestrian detection system manufacturer shall describe the type of API (e.g., web-based, operating system, etc.), its corresponding specifications, and if there is an additional fee for use of the API.
 1. Warranty: The pedestrian detection system manufacturer’s warranty shall cover three years for replacement or repair of defective equipment.
 The pedestrian detection system manufacturer shall describe if it meets or exceeds this requirement, additional tiers of warranty that are available for purchase (and price), and if there are separate warranties for various components of its pedestrian detection system.